AlbertSM-dev/Bynary-Search-Tree/README.md

 # Bynary-Search-Tree

-Create a binary search tree
+Create a binary search tree,
-Add a node
+Add a node,
-Delete a node
+Delete a node,
-Print nodes by InOrder
+Print nodes by InOrder,
-Print nodes by PreOrder
+Print nodes by PreOrder,
-Print nodes by PostOrder
+Print nodes by PostOrder,
 Exit program